TheRealSibasishBehera/otel_KubeArmor_receiver/example/tutorial.md

 ```
 (Reference: [Opentelemetry operator readme](https://github.com/open-telemetry/opentelemetry-operator))

-- Create custom collector container
+- ##### Create custom collector container

-Note: I have created a container already and have included it in the kubernetes manifest file in this tutorial.
+**Note: I have created a container already and have included it in the kubernetes manifest file in this tutorial.
 You can skip this step if you want and use that instead.
+Skip to [4]( #Deploy the collector in your cluster)**

 1. Build custom collector docker image.
 We would be using the [Dockerfile](Dockerfile) to build the image.
 Ensure you are in the `example` directory.
 Run this command:
      ```